japila-books/apache-spark-internals/docs/rpc/spark-rpc-netty.md

 == [[endpoints]] Endpoints

-* `endpoint-verifier` (`RpcEndpointVerifier`) - a xref:rpc:RpcEndpoint.adoc[RpcEndpoint] for remote RpcEnvs to query whether an RpcEndpoint exists or not.
+* `endpoint-verifier` (`RpcEndpointVerifier`) - a rpc:RpcEndpoint.md[RpcEndpoint] for remote RpcEnvs to query whether an RpcEndpoint exists or not.
 It uses `Dispatcher` that keeps track of registered endpoints and responds `true`/`false` to `CheckExistence` message.

 `endpoint-verifier` is used to check out whether a given endpoint exists or not before the endpoint's reference is given back to clients.

-One use case is when an link:spark-standalone.adoc#AppClient[AppClient connects to standalone Masters] before it registers the application it acts for.
+One use case is when an spark-standalone.md#AppClient[AppClient connects to standalone Masters] before it registers the application it acts for.

 CAUTION: FIXME Who'd like to use `endpoint-verifier` and how?